 You can hold it digitally through exchange traded trusts like IAU and GLD but both of these have management fees and you have to put some trust into whether they are properly audited or not (Is a guy walking around a warehouse with a clipboard?).

 Holding physical bullion could also be a little bit of an insurance policy in the event that one needs a bearer instrument if the country or region goes into a tailspin from a natural disaster or otherwise.
 It’s a low probability event but one of the oft cited reasons for buying the physical form of it.

 You can legally transport bullion (not legal tender coins!) across international borders without declaration because it is not considered to be a legal tender.
 Although there’s a high probability that your bag will be inspected because the X-ray machine will show a big black spot that they can’t see through.
 I advise you to request a private room inspection before you send it through the machine.

-Another way to play the gold ascent is by buying gold producer stocks instead, for a somewhat levered exposure.
+Another way to play gold is by buying gold producer stocks, for a somewhat levered exposure.

-Whether or not you think physical hold is useless or not, if someone’s buying it from a producer who’s making fat profits, wouldn’t you be interested in owning that business?
+Whether or not you think physical gold is useless or not, if someone’s buying it from a producer who’s making fat profits, wouldn’t you be interested in owning that business?